argel6767/tailor.ai/README.md

 ## Note

 This repository is not intended for independent setup or deployment.
-The application is configured to work with specific AWS resources, including an RDS PostgreSQL database and an S3 bucket.
+The application is configured to work with specific AWS and Heroku resources, including a Heroku database, Heroku backend server, and an S3 bucket.

 ## Contact